NaomiNash/DripCards/README.md

 1) The license we will be using is the MIT license.
    It is an open-source software that allows us to modify or sell without any restrictions.
 2) Images must be saved in same folder as HTML files for images to be viewed on the DripCards web app pages
-3) This web application is NOT complete and will be an ongoing project for the developers
+3) This web application is NOT complete and may become an ongoing project for the developers